xiaoxingxingkz/TPA-GAN/README.md

 ### Stage 2: PT-DCN for disease classification (Updating)
 ![Fig3.png](https://github.com/xiaoxingxingkz/TPA-GAN/blob/main/Figure_in_paper/Fig3.png)

+Fig. 3.
+Architecture of our proposed Pathwise transfer dense convolution network (PT-DCN) for multimodal classification of AD/MCI.

 Run the following code，we test the models after each epoch of training process.
 No independent test program is required, we also provide。
 ```python